aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 :::tip

 Other accounts can reuse the published module by calling the exact same function as in this example.
-It is left as an exercise to validate this.
+It is left as an exercise to the reader.

 :::